neurite/mac-os-dev-notes/README.md

 ### vim

-Run `vim --version` and should see "-python3" which means Python3 is not supported.
-The primary target is to add Python3 support.
+Run `vim --version` and should see "-python3" which means Python3 execution in vim is not supported.
+Note this is not about syntax highlighting.
+Even if `-python3`, vim still supports Python3 syntax highlighting.
+The primary goal here is to add Python3 execution from within vim.

 Before we proceed, make sure the Xcode Command-Line Tools are installed.
 The gcc compiler is required and is included in Xcode Command-Line Tools.
 We will also use the python installed with Xcode.